 I truly appreciate having an easily-pleased audience when I come up with that type of gem.
 3 boys are just the audience I need.

 Sometimes I have a choked-up-teary-eyed moment where my youngest is wearing a shirt that I remember both his brothers wearing.
 I could have those moments every day if I had a better memory because almost every single article of clothing my youngest wears has been worn by both his older brothers.
 And since I have friends who give me their hand-me-downs, I’m quite sure I spent less than $500 in clothes in the past 8 years.
 Thank you boys for letting me spend my money on other things (like noise-canceling headphones).

 I’ve heard this low-maintenance clothing trend tends to continue on in life, so I think we’ve got it made in the clothing department.
 We also won’t have to go into debt to afford makeup, jewelry, accessories, and handbags.
 Just fancy underwear (if my friend’s teens are any indication)…but I can deal with that.
 And on that note we come to #3…

 Except for the occasional time when the boys have wanted nail polish or to wear my necklaces, I doubt they’re going to want to share my sweaters and lipstick.
 Which works just fine for me, thank you very much.

 4) Fewer toys in the house

 Yes, I know, boys and girls can play with the same toys.
 But it seems that Toys R Us hasn’t figured that out yet.
 Until they do, I’m very happy to easily categorize all birthday/Christmas gifts into one of five bins: vehicles, tools, marbles, Lego, and sticks.

 5) Wrestling (and not wrestling)

-I like wresting with my boys on the trampoline.
-But when they get to rough, all I have to say is “be gentle with mommy!” and the wrestling is all done.
+I like wrestling with my boys on the trampoline.
+But when they get too rough, all I have to say is “be gentle with mommy!” and the wrestling is all done.
 It’s a great card to play, let me tell you.